12 minute read

 }

-To use TypeScript in your project, you’ll need to compile your code to regular JS using the TypeScript compiler.
+To use TypeScript in your project, you’ll need to compile your code to regular JS using the TypeScript compiler at compile time, ensuring that type checks are performed before the code runs.
 You can do this manually by running the tsc command.
 You can also set up your build process to do it automatically.

 Adding Type-Checking to the Build Process